-Kaala actor Easwari Rao: Pa Ranjith has shown that a heroine can be over forty years
+Kaala actor Easwari Rao: Pa Ranjith has shown that a heroine can be over 40

 Easwari takes no time to acknowledge the support and confidence Rajini and Ranjith gave her during the shoot.
 “I was quite nervous.
 I was worried that I shouldn’t be the reason for extra takes when there is a senior artist like Rajini sir.
 But he would tell me, “Idhu unga scene.
 Idhu nalavarum.
 Pannunga, pannunga pannunga.
 (This is your scene.
 It will be good, do it)” she says, doing an impression of Rajini’s trademark fast-paced speech.
 “That gave me a shot of confidence in the arm.
 If you’re telling me I have done those scenes well, its due to the confidence that Ranjith and Superstar gave me,” she adds.

 Kaala marks Easwari’s comeback in Tamil after over a decade.
 After playing the heroine in several films, she stuck to acting in Tamil soaps and a few Telugu films.
 In earlier interviews, Easwari admitted to taking a backseat from acting as heroines increasingly were required to be glamourous.
 But now the winds are changing and more well-written roles that are worthy of our older actresses are coming up.
 In a way, this is also equality, says Easwari.
 “Cinema took more commercial paths.
 The lifestyle of audiences changed and so did their tastes.
 Cinema followed suit, choosing a path towards satisfying these expectations.
 It makes me happy that such women characters are cropping up now.
 Ranjith has shown that one can act as the female lead even when she is 40 years.
-‘Ava kuda kadhanayagi than; heroine than’.
+‘Ava kuda kadhanayagi than; heroine than’.”
 With her next film being the Arjun Reddy remake, different kind of roles is what Easwari is looking for.
 “Easwari Rao’s role in the film should be spoken about,” she signs off.

 For all the latest Entertainment News, download Indian Express App